 Deputy Chief Executive

-Mehdi has responsibility for strategic management of Biosecurity SA, Fisheries and Aquaculture, Forestry, the Food Innovation Taskforce and the South Australian Research and Development Institute (SARDI) divisions of PIRSA.
+Professor Doroudi is responsible for the strategic management of Biosecurity SA, Fisheries and Aquaculture, Forestry, and the South Australian Research and Development Institute (SARDI).

-In his previous role as Group Executive Director Mehdi was responsible for the activities of PIRSA that support the responsible and sustainable growth of agriculture, food, fisheries and aquaculture sectors in South Australia.
+In his previous role as Group Executive Director, he was responsible for the activities of the Department that support the responsible and sustainable growth of agriculture, food, fisheries and aquaculture sectors in South Australia.

-During his time as Executive Director of Fisheries and Aquaculture, Mehdi was responsible for sustainable management of the South Australian fisheries resources and also development of an internationally competitive aquaculture industry that is market-driven and environmentally and socially responsible.
+During his time as Executive Director of Fisheries and Aquaculture, Professor Doroudi was responsible for sustainable management of the South Australian fisheries resources and also development of an internationally competitive aquaculture industry that is market-driven and environmentally and socially responsible.

-From 2006 to 2009, Mehdi held the position of Chief, Aquatic Sciences for the South Australian Research and Development Institute (SARDI), where he was responsible for providing clients with effective, innovative and coordinated services with an aquatic resource management focus.
-These included aquaculture research and development, marine and freshwater ecological research, and environmental assessment together with fisheries biology, assessment, modelling and oceanography.
+From 2006 to 2009, Professor Doroudi held the position of Chief, Aquatic Sciences for the South Australian Research and Development Institute (SARDI), where he was responsible for providing clients with effective, innovative and coordinated services with an aquatic resource management focus.

 Executive Director, Agriculture, Food and Wine

-As Executive Director of Agriculture, Food and Wine within Primary Industries and Regions SA, Jo drives the strategic direction of the agency and leads the development of the State Government’s strategic and economic priorities of Premium Food and Wine from our Clean Environment.
+As Executive Director of Agriculture, Food and Wine within Primary Industries and Regions South Australia, Jo drives the strategic direction and priorities of the agency and leads policies, programs and projects that support the state's economy and jobs.

-Jo brings to PIRSA extensive skills in strategy development, communications and community engagement and positioning government agency effort to best deliver strategic policy outcomes.
-Jo has held leadership positions with the Department of Environment, Water and Natural Resources, the Premier’s Murray-Darling Basin Taskforce, the Department for Water and SA Health.
+She has held leadership positions with the Department of Environment, Water and Natural Resources; the Premier’s Murray-Darling Basin Taskforce; the Department for Water and SA Health.

-Jo spearheaded the Fight for the Murray campaign, a cornerstone of the state’s ultimately successful strategy to secure an extra 450 gigalitres of water, and led the communications and engagement underpinning Water for Good - SA’s plan to ensure water security to 2050 and beyond.
+Jo spearheaded the Fight for the (River) Murray campaign, a cornerstone of the state’s ultimately successful strategy to secure an extra 450 gigalitres of water, and led the policy engagement underpinning Water for Good – South Australia’s plan to ensure water security to 2050 and beyond.